 Neurological Status/Level of Consciousness:

-1. Candidates’ level of consciousness must be characterized as Minimally Conscious, identified otherwise as Level III on the Rancho Los Amigos Scale of Cognitive Functioning, or “Rancho Scale.”
+1. Level of consciousness must be characterized as Minimally Conscious, identified otherwise as Level III on the Rancho Los Amigos Scale of Cognitive Functioning, or “Rancho Scale.”

-2. Can demonstrate response to visual, auditory and physical stimuli that is purposeful and not purely reflexive
+2. Candidate can demonstrate response to visual, auditory and physical stimuli that is purposeful and not purely reflexive

 3. Must have a neurological assessment with the Granite House visiting neurologist, Dr. Donna Koning at the Stillwater Medical Group before determination of eligibility.

 For more information about the Minimally Conscious State, follow LINK to this article

 For more information about the Rancho Scale, follow LINK to this article.

-1. Does not have a condition which requires 24-hour continuous monitoring by a Registered Nurse.
+1. Do not have a condition which requires 24-hour continuous monitoring by a Registered Nurse.

-2. Does not have a known progressive neuromuscular degenerative disease.
+2. Do not have a known progressive neuromuscular degenerative disease.

-3. Does not have a tracheostomy and is not ventilator dependent.
+3. Do not have a tracheostomy and is not ventilator dependent.

-4. Does not have a chronic condition that has required two or more hospitalizations or a prolonged hospitalization of three weeks or more within the last six months, and for which there has been no treatment response.
+4. Do not have a chronic condition that has required two or more hospitalizations or a prolonged hospitalization of three weeks or more within the last six months, and for which there has been no treatment response.

 5. Free of severe or life-threatening allergies to common environmental allergens, e.g. nuts, flowers, perfumes, animals etc. which require special precautions.